Beehive: CDB hives

 In 1890, Charles Nash Abbott (1830–1894), advisor to Ireland's Department of Agriculture and Technical Instruction, designed a new Congested Districts Board (CDB) hive in Dublin, Ireland.
-It was commissioned by and named after the Congested Districts Board for Ireland which provided support for rural populations until its absorption in the department of Agriculture.
+It was commissioned by and named after the Congested Districts Board for Ireland which provided support for rural populations until its absorption into the Department of Agriculture.

 AZ hives

 One of the most famous Slovenian beekeepers was Anton Žnideršič (1874–1947).
 He developed the AZ hive house and hive box widely used today in Slovenia.

+This is the method and hive style used in "Slovenian Beekeeping" and is regarded to be an excellent way to make temporary and mobile pollination possible for many seasonal crops (like almonds, a truck is used with an entire 'barn' of hives is parked adjacent to the fields needing pollination) and is also an excellent way to reduce manual labor for smaller apiaries and individuals keeping bees - The safety and security of a stationary and centralized hive, reduced frame weight and the ability to work inside are the most commonly referenced perks.

+In 2022, UNESCO has added the cultural relevance and record of this style of beekeeping to their Representative List of the Intangible Cultural Heritage of Humanity.

 Horizontal hives

 These are single, long, boxes, with the bars hanging in parallel.
 The hive body of a common style of horizontal hive is often shaped like an inverted trapezoid, but it may be rectangular in cross-section and able to accept normal frames.
-They have movable comb and make use of the concept of bee space.
+They have movable combs and make use of the concept of bee space.
 They were developed as a lower-cost alternative to the standard Langstroth hives and equipment.
 They do not require the beekeeper to lift heavy supers when the hive is inspected or manipulated.
 They are popular in the US due to their alignment with the organic, treatment-free philosophies of many new beekeeping devotees in the United States.
 The initial costs and equipment requirements are typically much less than other hive designs.
 Scrap wood can often be used to build a good hive.
 Horizontal hives do not require the beekeeper to lift super boxes; all checks and manipulation can be done while lifting only one comb at a time and with minimal bending.
 In areas where large terrestrial animals such as honey badgers and bears present a threat to beehives, single-box hives may be suspended out of reach.
 Elsewhere, they are commonly raised to a level that allows the beekeeper to inspect and manipulate them in comfort.

 Disadvantages include (usually) unsupported combs that cannot be spun in most honey extractors, and it is not usually possible to expand the hive if additional honey storage space is required.
 Most horizontal hives cannot easily be lifted and carried by one person.